cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 Save changes and exit edit mode.
 Verify that 4 new provider service pods were created by running the command ``` kubectl get pods```.

 1.3.
-To scale the dep-cost service by adding 8 replicas via the ***IBM Cloud Kubernetes Dashboard***, launch the dashboard from your Kubernetes service cluster and navigate to Deployments view.
+Scale the dep-cost service to 8 replicas via the ***IBM Cloud Kubernetes Dashboard***, launch the dashboard from your Kubernetes service cluster and navigate to the Deployments view.
 ![](./images/kube-cluster.png)